dojo/examples/README.md

 ### Building all Examples

-From the root directory, run `npm install` and then `npm run build:deploy`.
+From the root directory, run `npm install` and then `npm run build`.
 The built examples are output into the `output/dist` directory at the of the product.

 ## Licensing Information